rachelcoffey7050/Extra-stuff/CS240notes.md

 Systems thinking - something that AI can't do so well.
 It gets confused with a large system.
 Ignore the diagram, go off petshop.
 Make the game work!
 Once you are done with phase 6 you are done with the class.

+## March 30 - Concurrency
+How computers actually work, not what you've been taught.
+Your computer is running hundreds of programs at once.

+In a program, there can be multiple threads which do things in the background.
+Anything that takes a long time should happen on a different thread.
+All these threads are sharing the same address space.
+If two threads try to modify the same data sctructure, it creates problems.
+A core is somehting that can run a thread.
+If you have 8 cores, you can run 8 threads.
+But we need a lot more than that.
+Each program has many threads.

+When you start a thread, it shuts down the main program.
+It lets the threads run miliseconds at a time.
+It will be different each time.
+The cores let each thread take turn, switching them out so fast it appears that they're happening at the same time.
+This is called concurrent.

+### Thread
+Javalin creates a new thread to process each incoming request so if people all request at once, that is what happens.

+You can create an executer service that will run threads.
+It will put them in the queue and then when one finishes put it in the thread poll to run.
+Java has nice threading worked into it.

+### Race conditions - what can go wrong
+A shared resouce - also called a critical resource is fought over.
+If you get there first you get the chair.
+Two threads using the same resource will depend on who gets there first.
+Everyone has to take turns.
+This could change the outcome depending on what happens first.
+Could result in leakage.

+Database example - register at the same time with the same username.
+Throws a database exception.

+### How to write thread-safe code

+1. Database transations: bundle the things into one action, so a request to join can't happen at the exact same time.
+2. Synchronized methods: mark it as a critical resource to tell it to take turns with word `synchronized`.
+Could add this to websocket methods in Chess. (not the way pet shop does it)
+3. Synchronized code blocks: